annasherar/Team-2-Software/computer_vision/README.md

 11/7/23 UPDATE:
 Redid the C++ Camera Node.
 Now, the two main files are "camera_node.cpp" and "aruco_node.py" They work together the same as before, but one is just now in C++ again.
+Also added in Aruco marker position estimation w/respect to the camera frame.
+I have yet to add proper camera calibration however.